The XLS Formatter nodes make it possible to add formatting and advanced settings to .xlsx files.

 This node generates an XLS Control Table based on a input table.

 The option write column header to first row usually matches the corresponding setting in the XLS writing operation.
 If activated, the generated XLS Control table’s first row consists of the input table’s column header, just like the XLS file would typically contain this information in row 1.
 The original data table’s first row would be found in the 2nd result table’s row, etc.

 If the unpivot option is not chosen, this node only converts all column types to String and assigns XLS like column names & row IDs (cf. Fig. 3 above).

 Often, the unpivot option would be activated, also with the additional columns option.
 In this case, one result table row is created for every input table cell.
 The extra columns state various cell addressing variants and the original table’s corresponding column name and row ID.
 Via standard KNIME nodes such as Rule Engine, control tables can dynamically be created.
 The XLS Control Table Generator node can then transform them back into the standard wide layout.
 This feature is automatically activated when the node detects an incoming table structure (i.e. column names and types) that was generated by another instance of the same node in unpivot mode.
 The example server provides examples on how to apply this pattern of

 - XLS Control Table Generator in 'unpivot' mode,

 - XLS Control Table Generator in 'from long/unpivoted layout to wide' mode.

 XLS Control Table Merger Node

-This node merges two XLS Control Table nodes into one.
+This node merges two or more XLS Control Tables into one.
 In its append mode, cells which have tags in both tables are preserved by combining them as a comma-separated list of tags.
-In its overwrite mode, the 2nd input table wins in case both tables hold tags for a specific cell.
+In its overwrite mode, the latest input table wins in case multiple tables hold tags for a specific cell.

 XLS Control Table from Cell Range Node